 You told us that you are unable to provide parental information.
 Review the following to continue.

-- 1. We will allow you to submit your FAFSA without parental information, however your FAFSA will not be considered complete. - 2.
-Because your FAFSA is not considered complete, we will not calculate your Expected Family Contribution (EFC), which is the index used by colleges to determine how much student aid you are eligible to receive. - 3.
-If you are approaching any deadlines for your state, college, or scholarship aid, you may want to contact your financial aid administrator before submitting your FAFSA without parental data. - 4.
+You may submit your FAFSA without parental information.
+However, we will not calculate your Expected Family Contribution (EFC), which is the index used by colleges to determine how much student aid you are eligible to receive.
+In order to find out how much student aid you are eligible to receive, you must follow up with the financial aid administrator at the college you plan to attend.

+If you are approaching any deadlines for your state, college, or scholarship aid, you may want to contact your financial aid administrator before submitting your FAFSA without parental data.

 Once you submit your FAFSA without parental data, you must follow up with the financial aid administrator at the college you plan to attend, in order to complete your FAFSA and receive an EFC.

-Also, note the following: - .
-Under Federal law, only your financial aid administrator has the authority to decide whether or not you must provide parental information on your FAFSA - You will have to provide documentation to verify your situation.
+Under Federal law, only your financial aid administrator has the authority to decide whether or not you must provide parental information on your FAFSA.

+You will have to provide documentation to verify your situation.
 Gather as much written evidence of your situation as you can.
-Written evidence may include court or law enforcement documents, letters from a clergy member, school counselor or social worker, and/or any other relevant data that explains your special circumstance. - · After reviewing your circumstances carefully, your financial aid administrator will decide if you must provide parental information or if your circumstances allow you to proceed without providing parental data.
+Written evidence may include court or law enforcement documents, letters from a clergy member, school counselor or social worker, and/or any other relevant data that explains your special circumstance.

+After reviewing your circumstances carefully, your financial aid administrator will decide if you must provide parental information or if your circumstances allow you to proceed without providing parental data.
 Your financial aid administrator's decision is final and cannot be appealed to Federal Student Aid.